Pre-Existing Damage vs. Storm Damage: Fighting the

 1. Directional Patterns

 Storm damage follows the storm.
 Wind-driven hail and wind damage concentrate on the windward-facing slopes of the roof.
-If the north and west slopes show heavy damage while the south and east slopes show little, that's a directional pattern consistent with a storm — not aging.
+If the north and west slopes show heavy damage while the south and east slopes show little, that is a directional pattern consistent with a storm — not aging.
 Normal wear and tear, by contrast, is roughly uniform across the roof (or worse on south-facing slopes due to UV exposure).
-A carrier engineer who claims “wear and tear” but can't explain the directional pattern is ignoring the evidence.
+A carrier engineer who claims “wear and tear” but cannot explain the directional pattern is ignoring the evidence.

 2. Timeline Evidence